josh-hm/grab_contacts_from_gmaps/README.md

 # Introduction

-I created the code to help with a number of marketing inititatives that required getting the contact details for various types of businesses within a certain area.
+I created the code to help with a number of marketing initiatives that required getting the contact details for various types of businesses within a certain area.

-The python file *grab\_contacts\_from\_gmaps.py* can be used via a CLI or a Python interpretor to generate a CSV file containing the contact infromation for all establishments from Google Places for a given US state or zipcode.
+The python file *grab\_contacts\_from\_gmaps.py* can be used via a CLI or a Python interpretor to generate a CSV file containing the contact information for all establishments from Google Places for a given US state or zipcode.

 To use it yourself, you will need to create your own Google API key,